phinwww/youtube-trusted-session-generator/README.md

    ```
 7. Restart Invidious or the program that use the po_token functionality.

-### Why running as root for Docker?

-In "headless: false", Chromium does not support sanboxing when it is not ran by root user.

 ## Tutorials for "always running" program: Get po_token on demand using HTTP.

-### Tutorial with Docker
-Run the program: `docker run -p 8080:8080 quay.io/invidious/youtube-trusted-session-generator:webserver`

 ### Tutorial without Docker
 1. Install Chromium or Google Chrome.